lqmmring/MTGDC/README.md

 ###### 20. Zheng, R., et al., SinNLRR: a robust subspace clustering method for cell type detection by nonnegative and low rank representation.
 Bioinformatics, 2019.

 ## Example Usage:
 A demo is provided in [run](https://github.com/lqmmring/MTGDC/blob/main/run.m) file, showing details of data preprocessing, and clustering with MTGDC.
-Two datasets (`Mouse bladder` and `Mouse retina`) are also given.

 ### - Preprocessing
 The input is configured as n cells (rows) by m genes (columns).